-TONINA CHIAPAS Now that I was in the south of Mexico, I was able to visit one of my first Mayan cities, a site called Tonina, which is home to one of the tallest pyramids in Mexico.
-Tonina was in constant war and rivalry with Palenque, a slightly more famous site a few hours north.
-Like most of the major Mayan cities, it was abandoned for reasons not fully understood, in the 900 ADs.
+TONINA CHIAPAS Tonina was the first Mayan city I was able to visit.
+It's also home to one of the tallest pyramids in Mexico.
+Tonina was in constant war and rivalry with Palenque, a slightly more famous city a few hours north.
+Like most of the major Mayan cities, it was abandoned for reasons not fully understood in the 900 ADs.
 You'll notice in the last two photos that the village next to the site is a 'Communidad en Resistencia Civil' which means 'Community in Civil Resistance'.
 The Zapatistas today have moved away from armed conflict and instead towards a strategy of civil resistance.
-An old woman in the market in San Cristobal sold me a little Mayan Zapatista doll (who she handmade and told me was actually a proud female Zapatista) so I thought it only right that the doll make its first appearance here.
+An old woman in the market in San Cristobal sold me a little handmade Mayan Zapatista doll (who she told me was a girl) so I thought it only right that the doll make its first appearance here.

 YAXCHILAN CHIAPAS This is probably my favorite archaeological site in Mexico.
 Hidden deep in the jungles, overgrown, home to troops of monkeys, the only way to reach Yaxchilan is by wooden boats that travel down the Usumacinta River which separates Mexico from Guatemala.
 Yaxchilan was a major regional power, dominating smaller city-states like Bonampak.
 The Mayans kept precise histories which show Yaxchilan warred with Palanque to the north in 654 AD.
-But like most Mayan cities, it was abandoned in the 900s AD and the Mayans fled into the forests, leaving their great cities behind to be swallowed by the jungle, and instead living in small thatch roofed villages.
+But like most Mayan cities, it was abandoned in the 900s AD and the Mayans fled into the forests to live in thatched-roofed villages, leaving their great cities behind to be swallowed by the jungle.
 Most cities would be abandoned by the time the Europeans arrived centuries later and even to this day speculations and theories abound as to the reasons for the collapse of the Classic Mayan Civilization.

 CANYON DE SUMIDERO CHIAPAS A canyon with walls a kilometer (3,300ft) high and crocodiles.
 Lots of crocodiles.
 In the second photo note that the little speck on the river is a tour boat.